pipebots/sprintBotBLEControl/Documentation.md

 -   microphone
 -   gesture, proximity, light color and light intensity sensor

-This board interfaces with the motor drivers, reads the encoder values
+In addition this board interfaces with the motor drivers, reads the encoder values and controls the LED rings.

 ## Android App

 # Electronics